-Two dosages of cannabidiol were evaluated in the CARE6 trial: 25 mg/kg/day and 50 mg/kg/day, however, given that the maximum recommended Health Canada approved dosage of cannabidiol for TSC-associated seizures is 12.5 mg/kg twice daily (25 mg/kg/day), the cannabidiol 50 mg/kg/day dose was not of interest to this review.
-CARE6 was an international multicenter study, however, there were no Canadian sites included.
+Two dosages of cannabidiol were evaluated in the CARE6 trial: 25 mg/kg/day and 50 mg/kg/day.
+However, the maximum recommended Health Canada-approved dosage of cannabidiol for TSC-associated seizures is 12.5 mg/kg twice daily (25 mg/kg/day), so the cannabidiol 50 mg/kg/day dose was not of interest to this review.

+The CARE6 trial was an international multicenter study, but there were no Canadian sites included.
 As part of the inclusion and exclusion criteria for the CARE6 trial, patients were required to have a clinical diagnosis of TSC.
 Genetic confirmation was not required, which was noted by the clinical experts consulted by CADTH to be consistent with clinical practice.
-The included population had a high seizure burden and particularly drugresistant epilepsy demonstrated by the baseline seizure frequency (range, 8 to 558) and number of prior (range, 0 to 15) and concurrent ASMs (range, 0 to 5).
-The clinical experts consulted by CADTH noted that the included population was reflective of clinical practice, highlighting that there is often variability in seizure burden across patients; however, it was highlighted that not all patients with TSC have such high disease burden, thus the enrolled population may have been restrictive, selecting for patients with more refractory epilepsy and higher disease burden.
-Additionally, there was heterogeneity in the concomitant ASMs received by patients in the CARE6 trial, however, the clinical experts consulted by CADTH noted that this is in line with clinical practice and varies by patient based on response, intolerance, and various contraindications.
+The included population had a high seizure burden and particularly drug-resistant epilepsy demonstrated by the 28-day baseline seizure frequency (range, 8 to 558 days) and the number of prior (range, 0 to 15) and concurrent (range, 0 to 5) ASMs.
+The clinical experts consulted by CADTH noted that the included population was reflective of clinical practice, highlighting that there is often variability in seizure burden across patients.
+However, it was highlighted that not all patients with TSC have such high disease burden, thus the enrolled population may have been restrictive, selecting for patients with more refractory epilepsy and higher disease burden.
+In addition, there was heterogeneity in the concomitant ASMs received by patients in the CARE6 trial.
+The clinical experts consulted by CADTH noted that this is in line with clinical practice and varies by patient based on response, intolerance, and various contraindications.

 Outcomes in the CARE6 trial were considered clinically relevant and important to patients, mainly focusing on measures of seizure frequency, which is the focus of epilepsy treatment in routine clinical practice.
-However, an additional consideration as noted by patient groups and the clinical experts consulted by CADTH is the reduction in seizure severity, which was not explicitly measured in the CARE6 trial.
+An additional consideration as noted by patient groups and the clinical experts consulted by CADTH is reduction in seizure severity, which was not explicitly measured in the CARE6 trial.
 The clinical experts consulted by CADTH highlighted that a reduction in the frequency of seizures may not necessarily be associated with a reduction in severity.

 The duration of the CARE6 trial at 16 weeks was considered appropriate for measuring response to treatment and observing changes in seizure frequency.
-However, given that the impact of cannabidiol on HRQoL and TANDs were also outcomes of interest to this review, and the secondary nature of these outcomes, the small sample sizes for completion of various measures, and the short duration of the CARE6 trial are difficult to interpret.
+However, because the effects of cannabidiol on HRQoL and TANDs were also outcomes of interest to this review and the secondary nature of these outcomes, the small sample sizes for completion of various measures and the short duration of the CARE6 trial are difficult to interpret.
 As such, these outcomes should only be viewed as supportive of the overall effect of cannabidiol.